Greggry/record-play-back/readme.md

 # Dependencies

-The script needs "arecord" and "mpv" to run.
+The script needs "arecord" and "lame" to compress the recording.
+"mpv" is also used for playing back the audio.

 # Usage